River Rhee Watermill, the 1786 Flax Mill

 • Comfortable, affordable, self catering, riverside accommodation

-• Ideal for very large parties for holidays, birthdays & anniversary celebrations
+• Ideal for large parties for holidays, birthdays, anniversary celebrations, wedding accommodation

-• Huge space of 12,000 square feet makes this the best value proposition in the county
+• Huge space of 12,000 sq ft makes the Mill the best value proposition in the county

 • Sleeps 20 on regular bookings, sleeps up to 28 for special occasions on conversion